Learning in Mean Field Games: A Survey: Introduction

 \paragraph{Numerical methods. } Most existing numerical methods for MFGs and MFC problems are based on the aforementioned optimality conditions phrased in terms of PDEs or SDEs.
-Such approaches typically rely suitable discretizations, \textit{e.g.} by finite differences~\citep{MR2679575,achdou2012mean,MR3772008,BricenoAriasetalCEMRACS2017}, semi-Lagrangian schemes~\citep{MR3148086,MR3392626}, or probabilistic approaches~\citep{chassagneux2019numerical,angiuli2019cemracs}.
+Such approaches typically rely suitable discretizations, \textit{e.g.} by finite differences~\citep{MR2679575,achdou2012mean,briceno2018proximal,BricenoAriasetalCEMRACS2017}, semi-Lagrangian schemes~\citep{carlini2014fully,MR3392626}, or probabilistic approaches~\citep{chassagneux2019numerical,angiuli2019cemracs}.
+To solve the discrete systems, several approaches have been proposed, such as Newton iterations~\cite{achdou2012mean,camilli2023convergence}, Picard iterations~\cite{carlini2014fully} or methods based on the reformulation of the problem as an optimization problem~\cite{benamou2015augmented,achdou2016mean,briceno2018proximal,guo2024mf}.
 We refer to \textit{e.g.}~\citet{achdoulauriere2020mfgnumerical,lauriere2021numericalams} for recent surveys on these methods.
-Although these methods are very well understood and very successful in small dimension, they cannot tackle MFGs with high dimensional states or controls due to the curse of dimensionality~\citep{bellman1957markovian}.
-To address this limitation, stochastic methods based on approximations by neural networks have recently been introduced by~\citet{carmonalauriere2021convergenceergodic,CarmonaLauriere_DL,fouque2019deep,germain2019numerical} using optimality conditions for general mean field games, by~\citet{ruthotto2020machine} for MFGs which can be written as a control problem, and by~\citet{cao2020connecting,lin2020apac} for variational MFGs in connection with generative adversarial networks (GANs)~\citep{goodfellow2014generative}.
+A major advantage of these methods is that they are well understood and very successful in small dimension.
+However, they are in general not suitable to tackle MFGs with high dimensional states or controls due to the curse of dimensionality~\citep{bellman1957markovian}.
+To address this limitation, stochastic methods based on approximations by neural networks have recently been introduced by~\citet{carmonalauriere2021convergenceergodic,carmona2022convergence,fouque2019deep,germain2019numerical} using optimality conditions for general mean field games, by~\citet{ruthotto2020machine} for MFGs which can be written as a control problem, and by~\citet{cao2024connecting,lin2020apac} for variational MFGs in connection with generative adversarial networks (GANs)~\citep{goodfellow2014generative}.
 We refer to~\citet{hulauriere2022recentdevml} for a recent survey on machine learning methods for control and games, with applications to MFGs and MFC problems.
-However, these methods still try to solve the problems in an exact way by relying on exact computations of gradients by exploiting the full knowledge of the model.
-The learning methods we focus on in this survey aim at solving MFGs and MFC in a model-free fashion to foster the scalability of numerical methods for these problems.
+However, these methods focus on computing equilibria or social optima when the model is known, and strongly rely on exact computations of gradients by exploiting the full knowledge of the model.
+Some methods are combining PDE techniques with approximate dynamic programming, see e.g.~\citep{yin2013learning}.
+The learning methods we focus on in this survey aim instead at solving MFGs and MFC in a model-free RL fashion to foster the scalability of numerical methods for these problems.